 During many portions of typical wedding day photography coverage, the white balance will change often, even when shooting in the same space.
 For instance, during the bridal prep coverage in the hotel room, there may be 3 or 4 different light sources at any given time (daylight from the window, warmer room lights, cooler LEDs from the makeup artist's light or mismatched bulbs in the room's fixtures, and your own flash), and the color temp will vary in different parts of the room depending on your proximity to these various light sources.
 Similar lighting conditions can also exist in the ceremony and reception spaces.
-So, this will often require WB adjustments to each individual image (or to relatively small batches of images).
+So, this will often require WB adjustments to each individual image (or to relatively small groups of images).

 Other User Interface Considerations